 Because chlorella has a hard cell wall that humans cannot digest, you must take it as a supplement to reap its benefits. *(Broken Cell Wall)*

 Chlorella is a very important food for detoxifying all neurotoxins from the bowel.
-Chlorella is the only intelligent chelator, very effectively removes neurotoxins but also a whole and complete natural food supplying a rich source of amino acids, essential fatty acids, B-12 and vitamins and minerals.
+Chlorella is the only intelligent chelator, very effectively removes neurotoxins but is also a whole and completely natural food supplying a rich source of amino acids, essential fatty acids, B-12 and vitamins, and minerals.

 Chlorella has gotten some buzz for its ability to help the body "detox."
 In fact, animal studies indicate that it's effective at helping remove heavy metals and other harmful compounds from the body.
 Based on this evidence, it seems that chlorella could help enhance your body's natural ability to clear toxins, by binding to heavy metals and other toxins.

 Furthermore, chlorella has been shown to help lower the amount of other harmful chemicals that are sometimes found in food.
 One of these is dioxin, a hormone disruptor that can contaminate animals in the food supply.